isomerpages/tp-virtualcampus/_explore/be-caring/caring-for-community.md

 permalink: /be-caring/caring-for-community/
 third_nav_title: Be Caring
 ---
 ### Adopt A Block

-**What is the project about?**

 Adopt a Block is a CSC organized event where we visited a rental block and distributed care packs consisting of items such as face masks, food items, dishwashing liquid, wet wipes among other essential items.
 The objectives of the project are as follows:

-1. To provide basic necessities and improve the living conditions of needy beneficiaries who are currently living in rental flats.
-Examples of such donation items include face masks, tissue packs and food items.
+1. To provide basic necessities and improve the living conditions of the residents
-2. To provide more meaningful volunteering opportunities for the TP student population and hence develop a sense of volunteerism in the students.
+2. To provide meaningful volunteering opportunities for the TP student population
-3. To create opportunities to allow volunteers to experience and bring smiles to the beneficiaries during the festive season.
-4. To establish and build community partnerships with voluntary welfare organizations.

-In total, we had 10 volunteers who helped in the distribution and around 100-150 beneficiaries, within the distribution block, managed to receive the donation items.

-**Project Impact**
+3. To build relationships with the residents of the rental block.

-We managed to achieve the intended objectives and successfully impacted the beneficiaries by providing them an opportunity to receive such essential items, which they may otherwise be unable to gain access to, due to financial issues or otherwise.
-This event would thus definitely improve the overall living standards of the beneficiaries.
+A total of 64 staff and students donated items, with 10 volunteers who helped in the distribution and around 100-150 beneficiaries, within the distribution block, managed to receive the donation items, which they may otherwise be unable to gain access to, due to financial issues or otherwise.
+Overall, it was a meaningful experience for the volunteers and the beneficiaries.

-Additionally, we managed to successfully provide a meaningful volunteering opportunity for the TP student volunteers, who were able to bring joy to the less fortunate, especially in the season of giving.

 ![Adopt A Block](/images/CSC_Adopt_A_Block.png)

 ---

 ### Hello My Grandfriend

-**What is the project about?
-Project Objectives, Number of Volunteers, and Beneficiaries?**

-In collaboration with Sree Narayana Mission Nursing Home, “Hello My Grandfriend” is a tele-befriending project where the aim is to provide companionship and cognitive engagement for the elderly residing there.
-The highest number of our volunteers who signed up for this interactive programme is a whopping 20!
-Over eight sessions, 20 of them have impacted 10 seniors!
+In collaboration with Sree Narayana Mission Nursing Home, “Hello My Grandfriend” is a tele-befriending project.
+The objectives of this project were:

-**So What: Why and how did the project impact the beneficiaries and volunteers?**
+1. To provide companionship for the elderly

-Companionship and cognitive engagement were provided because we were able to cater to their needs by engaging in something manageable for them.
-Chatting with the elderly is something we enjoyed.
-We managed to overcome the challenge of engaging them in online activities.
-Overall, it was a beneficial experience for us.
-Over eight sessions, 20 of our volunteers have impacted 10 seniors!
-The number may seem small, but the learning and memories gained were beyond comparison.
-The volunteers took away a new learning experience of tele-befriending.
-They can be more confident in volunteering in more modes!
+2. To provide cognitive engagement for the elderly

+The volunteers took away a new learning experience of tele-befriending and they now can be more confident in volunteering in more modes!
-**Now What: Any follow-up for the projects?**

-As the academic year progresses, we are running this programme into the third tranche!
-This shows our positive relations we have established with Sree Narayana Mission Nursing Home.
-We will consider continuing our partnership with them in the next academic year if our resources permit.

 ![Hello My Grandfriend](/images/CSC_Hello_My_Grandfriend.png)